postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 > Once the number of consecutive failures exceeds the defined limit, Postman will stop sending failure notifications.
 The default limit is 3 consecutive failures.

 You will receive daily and weekly summaries of your active monitors by email.
-If you want to opt out of daily or weekly summaries, select your avatar in the upper-right of Postman and select **Notification Preferences**.
+If you want to opt out of daily or weekly summaries, select your avatar in the Postman header and select **Notification Preferences**.

 [![monitor summary](https://assets.postman.com/postman-docs/monitor-summary-email.jpg)](https://assets.postman.com/postman-docs/monitor-summary-email.jpg)